dj-kaif/dj-kaif/README.md

 # Hi there, I'm Kaif! 👋
-I am a passionate Developer specializing in **Discord Bot Development** and **High-Performance Hosting**.
+**I am a passionate Developer specializing in Discord Bot Development and High-Performance Hosting.**
 I focus on creating seamless, feature-rich experiences for communities without breaking the bank.
 ---
 ### 🛠️ What I Offer